SoftUni-Internal/interactive-content/EN/03-Built-In-Functions-And-Data-Aggregation/02-String-Functions.md

 Now, let us take a look at the `REPLACE()` function in MySQL.

-The `REPLACE()` function allows us to replace all occurrences of a substring with a string.
+It allows us to replace all occurrences of a substring with a string.

-It is crucial to remember that this method performs on a **case-sensitive** match.
+You should remember that this method performs on a **case-sensitive** match.

 ``` java
 REPLACE(String, Pattern, Replacement)